lucthienphong1120/github-trophies/README.md

 ## Change logs

+- show all trophies including secret and unreached (conditions remain the same)
+- renewing trophy "AchieveSuperRankTrophy" instead of "AllSuperRankTrophy"
+- condition of "AchieveSuperRankTrophy" from `every` to `at least one`
-- renewing trophy "NewUserTrophy" instead of "Joined2020Trophy"
+- renewing trophy "NewAccountTrophy" instead of "Joined2020Trophy"
-- condition of "newUserTrophy" from `==2020` to `>=2020`
+- condition of "NewAccountTrophy" from `==2020` to `>=2020`
 - unit system of "LongTimeAccountTrophy" from `pt` to `year(s)`
 - condition of "LongTimeAccountTrophy" from `10years` to `5years`
-- show all trophies including secrets (conditions remain the same)
 - Open the "wantAllSuperRank" and "wantMultipleLang" trophies by default (conditions is 0)
 - conditions of "MultipleOrganizations" from `3` to `1` (open by default)
 - change the distance between conditions and reduce the difficulty of "TotalStarTrophy"